-Sixth Form social programme
+Sixth Form Social Programme

 Bloxham Sixth Form offers a wide range of social opportunities, with the primary goal being enjoyment and fun.
-However, there is a secondary aim to develop the social and communication skills required as students move forwards in life.
+However, there is a secondary aim, which is to develop the social and communication skills required as students move forwards in life.

 There is one Social per month for both the Lower and Upper Sixth, which range from karaoke nights to black tie dinners.
-These are mainly held in The White Lion Sixth Form Centre from 8:30pm - 10:00pm.
+These are mainly held in The White Lion Sixth Form Centre.
 These evenings are well attended and bring both year groups together as a community.
 They are often planned and run by the Sixth Form Committee.

-Pastoral care
+Pastoral Care